DavidSchinazi/draft-httpbis-doh-preference-hints/draft-httpbis-doh-preference-hints.md

 it resolves other domain names.
 Clients MUST ignore the DoH-Preference header in HTTP responses conveyed over a non-secure transport.

+If the DoH-Preference URI contains a host expressed as a host name rather than as an IP address and that host name is resolved via DoH, the DoH server might also specify a DoH-Preference header.
+This means that respecting the DoH server recommendation could result in an excessively long chain of DoH queries or a loop of DoH servers.
+Clients SHOULD be capable of detecting a loop or an excessively long chain of DoH servers and treat these conditions as a query failure.

 ## Fallback